Skip to main content

 Loan Types Offered by New American Funding

 FHA loans: The FHA loans were created by the Federal Housing Administration and backed by the government.
 The loan provides individuals with low credit scores the opportunity to access funding.
 FHA loans offer low down payments.
-Individuals that previously experienced foreclosure or bankruptcy are encouraged to apply.
+Individuals who previously experienced foreclosure or bankruptcy are encouraged to apply.

 USDA loans: Government-backed USDA loans assist borrowers interested in living in rural areas.
 USDA loans are guaranteed by the Department of Agriculture and do not require a down payment.
 There is a geographic requirement to be eligible and exact loan limits vary by state.

 VA loans: VA home loans are designed to help veterans and active-duty military access much-needed funding for homeownership.
-The loans provide lower interest rates, reduced funding fees and no down payment requirement for eligible borrowers.
+The loans provide lower interest rates, reduced funding fees, and no down payment requirement for eligible borrowers.

 Talk to your Loan Officer for details on what loan programs may be available.
 They are happy to answer questions and help you find what loan may be right for your needs.